 New Braunfels, Texas

 New Braunfels has a healthy downtown and lots of tasty BBQ eateries.
 There is one public golf course in town and several wineries within a short drive.
-The Wurstfest, a 10-day October celebration of sausage and German traditions, is practically world-famous (even ABC's Good Morning America has come to visit during this favorite festival).
+The Wurstfest, a 10-day October celebration of sausage and German traditions, is practically world-famous (even ABC's Good Morning America has come to visit).
 The New Braunfels Public Library has a good menu of programs, as well as comfortable chairs, 24 public computers with Internet access and free wifi for laptop users.
 Perhaps best of all, the entire building is air conditioned.
-New Braunfel's citizens really do seem to love their city, and they exude a lot of Texas hospitality.
-Newcomers say they feel welcomed.

 An interesting attraction here is Gruene, an authentic ghost town located entirely within the city of New Braunfels and placed on the National Register of Historic Places in 1975.
 Originally a German cotton-producing village in the late 1800s, the community was wiped out by the boll weevil epidemic of the 1920s and then by the Great Depression.
 In subsequent years, New Braunfels absorbed the old town, and in the 1970s and 1980s, Greune reinvented itself as a historic tourist spot.
 Today its original structures house shops, restaurants and galleries, drawing thousands of visitors each year.
 The Grist Mill, a restaurant in Gruene, has a particularly good reputation.